How Is Radiation Therapy Used for Prostate Cancer?

 - Lymphedema, or fluid retention and swelling due to the removal or damage of lymph nodes

-This is not an exhaustive list of all side effects of EBRT or brachytherapy.
+These are not all the possible side effects of EBRT or brachytherapy.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with EBRT or brachytherapy.
 You provider will help determine what side effects you are at risk for, how to reduce your risk, or how to treat these should they occur.1-2,4

 Radiopharmaceuticals belong to a class of medications that are considered systemic radiation therapies.
 These medications contain radioactive substances that help alleviate pain when cancer metastasizes to the bones.
 The most common radiopharmaceuticals used in the treatment of prostate cancer-related bone pain include Strontium-89 (Metastron), Samarium-153 (Quadramet), and Radium-223 (Xofigo).
 These drugs are typically given as intravenous (IV) injections.
 Radiopharmaceuticals are typically indicated for individuals with prostate cancer that has metastasized to the bones and has accompanying pain.
 Radium-223 may be used for patients with castrate-resistant prostate cancer (prostate cancer that is not responding to treatment to lower the body’s level of testosterone) that has spread (metastasized) only to the bones and is causing symptoms, and has not spread to other areas of the body.
 Radium-223 may be a part of a patient's prostate cancer treatment to help them live longer, as opposed to only helping to relieve pain.